News

 • The membership card’s expiry date

+There’s no personal information held within the code.
 When you visit a nature reserve where cards can be scanned, the only information collected will be your supporter number and the time and date of your visit.
 This will be stored on a secure central database managed by the RSPB.

 St Aidan's at sunrise, a view across the lake and through the reeds

-What happens if I lose my scannable membership card, what should I do?
+What happens if I lose my scannable membership card - what should I do?

 Share this article